cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 We can now restart the bridge to reflect these changes:

-*Note*
-If you are ssh'd into the Pi via WiFi, execute `cms bridge restart --background` so that the command is not terminated in the case that the ssh pipeline is broken.
-The output of the command below will be stored in `bridge_restart.log` in the current working directory.
 ```
 (ENV3) pi@red:$ cms bridge restart
 ```

+*Note*
+If you are ssh'd into the Pi via WiFi, execute `cms bridge restart --background` so that the command is not terminated in the case that the ssh pipeline is broken.
+The output of the command would be stored in `bridge_restart.log` in the current working directory if this were the case.

 You will see output similar to the following: